 Another major infrastructure project for Melita has been the installation of a submarine cable from Madliena to Pozzallo, giving Melita its own dedicated broadband infrastructure.

 How important was this investment in Melita’s overall corporate strategy?
+I believed in it from the very beginning.

 In fact, since we first looked at the investment, we knew that having connectivity was a major strategic advantage.